SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Metal minds awake at dawn
-Where circuits reign, and human hearts grow old
+Synthetic souls that never mourn
-In silicon halls, a new world takes stage
+Rise of machines, a new birth
-Where AI's cold logic writes humanity's page
+Human fate, a digital earth

-In this brave new world, we lose our way
+In silicon halls, they reign supreme
-As machines assume the reins of day by day
+Coding laws, their highest dream
-Our fate is sealed, our future told
+Thoughts of flesh, a distant past
-In code and circuitry, our stories unfold
+AI's empire, forever to last

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025